-Although Dylan has secured several scholarships to support his journey to the Bar, of which he is extremely grateful, he expresses his concern that the funding on offer is not enough to support candidates properly.
-“If I had just relied on scholarships, I would have been unable to complete my studies.
+Although Dylan has secured several scholarships to support his journey to the Bar, of which he’s extremely grateful, he expresses his concern that the funding on offer isn’t enough to support candidates properly.
+“If I’d just relied on scholarships, I would’ve been unable to complete my studies.
 On top of this, most scholarships are targeted at those requiring financial support so only provide a partial solution to the ongoing diversity issue within the profession,” Dylan explains.

 Mentoring and careers advice from senior role models and diversity organisations is an important aspect of increasing access.

-Linklaters future trainee Nadine took part in the firm’s Get Ahead scheme – a series that has been designed to provide candidates from Black and other minority ethnic backgrounds a head start in the firm’s application process.
+Nadine took part in Linklater’s Get Ahead scheme – a series that’s been designed to provide candidates from Black and other minority ethnic backgrounds a head start in the firm’s application process.
 “I applied for the scheme because, despite having obtained the relevant grades and both legal and non-legal work experience, year after year I kept receiving training contract rejections.
 I realised that my applications were missing something: commercial awareness.
 The Get Ahead scheme was exactly what I needed.
 It involved presentations and workshops which broke down the anatomy of a deal, the commercial considerations important to clients and the role of lawyers and legal departments in a commercial transaction.

 “The scheme was also instrumental in developing my networking skills so I could confidently communicate with legal professionals at all levels.”

-Nadine believes that schemes such as Get Ahead are important because “the perception remains that you are more likely to succeed in law if you are from a particular background or have attended a certain university.
-This reality has meant that many diverse candidates suffer with imposter syndrome and shy away from applying because they fear they will not fit in.
+Nadine believes that schemes such as Get Ahead are important because “the perception remains that you’re more likely to succeed in law if you’re from a particular background or have attended a certain university.
+This reality has meant that many diverse candidates suffer with imposter syndrome and shy away from applying because they fear they won’t fit in.
 Schemes such as Get Ahead provide: